What You Missed

 4. Enhancing Collaboration Across Design & Operations

-Bridge the gap between design intent and operational performance through stronger cross-disciplinary coordination.
-Hear how AWS, Microsoft, NTT, JLL, and WSP are aligning mechanical and electrical systems to manage AI load swings and improve end-to-end reliability.
+Bridged the gap between design intent and operational performance through stronger cross-disciplinary coordination.
+Heard how AWS, Microsoft, NTT, JLL, and WSP are aligning mechanical and electrical systems to manage AI load swings and improve end-to-end reliability.

 5. Overcoming Design Challenges of High-Density Chips